The Disclosure Policy was updated on 14 February 2019.

 OP Financial Group publishes annually, within two months of the end of the financial year at the latest, a financial statements bulletin for the previous financial year.
 As the contents of the financial statements bulletin correspond to the fourth-quarter interim report, it is subject to the same contents requirements as the interim reports prepared for three, six and nine months.
 The reporting period of the financial statements bulletin covers not only the fourth quarter but also the full financial year.

-OP Financial Group releases the financial statements bulletins, Financial Statements and Reports by the Executive Board and the Auditor's Reports on its website while submitting them to the operator of a regulated market and the officially appointed mechanism (OAM) for storing regulated information.
+OP Financial Group releases the financial statements bulletins, Financial Statements and Reports by the Executive Board/Board of Directors and the Auditor's Reports on its website while submitting them to the operator of a regulated market and the officially appointed mechanism (OAM) for storing regulated information.
 In connection with this release, OP Financial Group announces where the report is available.

 OP Corporate Bank and OP MB also prepare financial statements bulletins, Financial Statements and Reports by the Board of Directors, which are published together with the Auditor's Reports on OP Financial Group's website and are also submitted to the operator of a regulated market and the OAM for storing regulated information.